tuncer-byte/byte/README.md

 1. **Extension Core** - Handles activation, command registration, and UI initialization
 2. **AI Service** - Manages communication with AI providers and message history
 3. **Chat Panel** - WebView-based UI for user interaction
-4. **Command Manager** - Processes slash commands and extension commands
+4. **Command Manager** - Processes extension commands

-## Development

-### Prerequisites
-- Node.js and npm
-- VS Code Extension Development environment

-### Building
-1. Clone the repository
-2. Run `npm install` to install dependencies
-3. Run `npm run compile` to build the extension
-4. Press F5 to start debugging
+5. **Inline Code Analysis** - Analyzes selected code blocks and provides chat functionality about the code

-## Release Notes
+## Contributing

-### 1.0.0
-- Initial release with support for OpenAI, Google Gemini, and local models
-- Chat interface with slash commands
-- Code explanation, refactoring, and optimization features
+If you want to contribute to the project, please submit a Pull Request to the GitHub repository or open an Issue.

 ## License